A Healthy Smile, A Healthy Body

 Occlusal disease is usually the cause of a cycle of deterioration and decay that can include jaw and neck pain; excessive wear, pain, and fracturing of the teeth; headaches, gum issues, and sleep apnea, to name a few.

 Dr. Gravino provides expert treatment that will stop the disease in its tracks and begins to build a solid foundation for a lifetime of dental health.

-We believe your hygiene visits are so much more than “just a cleaning.”
-At each visit you will experience a thorough, caring, and highly personal experience.
+We believe your routine visits are so much more than “just a cleaning.”
+Here, you will experience a thorough, caring, and highly personal experience.

-We allow the time for you to talk with your hygienist and Dr. Gravino in order to address your current needs and desires.
-We understand that your oral health can change and we think it’s important to monitor those changes in order to catch signs of disease early.
+We allow time for you to talk with your hygienist, and Dr. Gravino, so your current dental needs and desires will be heard.
+We understand that your oral health can change, and it’s important to monitor those changes in order to catch signs of disease early.
 We also love hearing about all the fun things that are happening in your life!

 We strongly believe that having your teeth thoroughly cleaned by a professional hygienist, on a schedule that is determined based on your needs, not an insurance company, is so very important, and here’s why.

 Even with proper brushing, sticky plaque will cling in the grooves and pockets of your teeth and gums.
 Over time, plaque hardens into tartar, which cannot be removed with a toothbrush and floss.
 Tartar also forms below your gum line, creating serious issues that invite decay, and even gum disease, to inhabit your mouth.
 The speed at which this build-up happens is different for everyone, and home-care routines vary.